 What Defines a Hiking Short?

-There’s certainly no rulebook on hiking attire, and in 2024, people hit the trail in everything from running shorts to quick-drying, water-ready designs.
+There’s certainly no rulebook on hiking attire—people hit the trail in everything from running shorts to quick-drying, water-ready designs.
 Depending on the conditions and day’s objective, one of those might even be your best option.
 That said, there's also a cadre of shorts purpose-built for hiking, which tout features like durable and breathable fabrics, functional storage, extended coverage, waistbelts that fit securely and ride comfortably underneath a backpack hipbelt, and more.
 If you're looking for the best-performing and longest-lasting tool for the job, hiking shorts are a great place to start.
 And the good news is that the market is extremely varied, from technical, performance-ready offerings to more casual designs that look just as good in town as they do on the trail.
+If you're just getting into specialized hiking gear and looking to further build out your wardrobe, be sure to check out our exhaustive guides on the best hiking pants, hiking shirts, and hiking shoes to make sure your fully kitted for the trail.

 Hiking shorts (in pile on rock)